luikyv/go-oidc/README.md

   ...,
 )
 ```
-If the authentication function returns either `goidc.StatusFailure` or an error, the flow is stopped, and the grant is denied.

 Alternatively, the authentication function can return `goidc.StatusInProgress`, which pauses the flow to await user interaction.
 This interaction could involve, for example, displaying an HTML page for further user input.